pdfinn/gamera/README.md

 - `src/` – C source code.
 - `doc/` – Design documentation and notes.
-- `$HOME/.gammera/` – history and bookmark storage.
+- `$HOME/.Gamera/` – history and bookmark storage.
 See
   [doc/storage.md](doc/storage.md) for details.

 ## Status

-Gammera is still in an early stage, but a minimal program can fetch a web page, strip basic HTML tags, render the text line by line, and expose the page contents via a small 9P file system.
+Gamera is still in an early stage, but a minimal program can fetch a web page, strip basic HTML tags, render the text line by line, and expose the page contents via a small 9P file system.
 Pass a URL on the command line (or omit it to fetch `http://example.com/`).